These medicines lower blood pressure and treat other conditions such as chest pain and an irregular heartbeat.

 By Mayo Clinic Staff

 Calcium channel blockers are medicines used to lower blood pressure.
 They stop calcium from entering the cells of the heart and arteries.
-Calcium causes the heart and arteries to squeeze more strongly.
+Calcium makes the heart and arteries squeeze more strongly.
 By blocking calcium, calcium channel blockers allow blood vessels to relax and open.

 Some calcium channel blockers also can slow the heart rate.
-This can further lower blood pressure.
-The medicines also may be prescribed to relieve chest pain, called angina, and control an irregular heartbeat.
+This also can lower blood pressure.
+The medicines may be given to relieve chest pain, called angina.
+They also can help control an irregular heartbeat.

 Calcium channel blockers are sometimes called calcium antagonists.

 Calcium channel blockers are available in short-acting and long-acting forms.
-Short-acting medicines work quickly, but their effects last only a few hours.
-Long-acting medicines are slowly released to provide a longer-lasting effect.
+Short-acting medicines work quickly.
+But their effects last only a few hours.
+Long-acting medicines are slowly released.
+So they last longer.
 Which one is best for you depends on your health and the condition being treated.

 Examples of calcium channel blockers include: